TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 ## Relative offset encoding

-A question may arise, then: why does the code show the address `0x30` if the displacement is relative?
+A question may arise, then: why does the code show the address `0x30c`, which is the effective address, if the displacement is relative?

 In the example, the syntax `0x30c(pc)` doesn't mean "the line at `0x30c` from the current line", but "the line at `0x30c` *considering that* the current line is `0x0364`".
 Let's dig into the binary representation of the instruction to see how the processor receives it.
 The value `0x41faffa6` in binary form is